mathminx/Employee-Tracker/README.md

 ![image](https://user-images.githubusercontent.com/122234007/232347142-50e86c60-513f-4202-9ae4-fa1a05ba9510.png)

-### Deliverables
-* A walkthrough video that demonstrates the functionality of the employee tracker must be submitted, and a link to the video should be included in your README file.
-* The walkthrough video must show all of the technical acceptance criteria being met.
-* The walkthrough video must demonstrate how a user would invoke the application from the command line.
-* The walkthrough video must demonstrate a functional menu with the options outlined in the acceptance criteria.

 ## License
 This project is licensed under the terms of the MIT license.

 ![License: ](https://img.shields.io/badge/License-MIT-blueviolet.svg)

 ##
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E) ![NodeJS](https://img.shields.io/badge/node.js-6DA55F?style=for-the-badge&logo=node.js&logoColor=white)  ![NPM](https://img.shields.io/badge/NPM-%23CB3837.svg?style=for-the-badge&logo=npm&logoColor=white)  ![MySQL](https://img.shields.io/badge/mysql-%2300f.svg?style=for-the-badge&logo=mysql&logoColor=white)